Americium: History

 Although americium was likely produced in previous nuclear experiments, it was first intentionally synthesized, isolated and identified in late autumn 1944, at the University of California, Berkeley, by Glenn T. Seaborg, Leon O. Morgan, Ralph A. James, and Albert Ghiorso.
 They used a 60-inch cyclotron at the University of California, Berkeley.
 The element was chemically identified at the Metallurgical Laboratory (now Argonne National Laboratory) of the University of Chicago.
 Following the lighter neptunium, plutonium, and heavier curium, americium was the fourth transuranium element to be discovered.
 At the time, the periodic table had been restructured by Seaborg to its present layout, containing the actinide row below the lanthanide one.
 This led to americium being located right below its twin lanthanide element europium; it was thus by analogy named after the Americas: "The name americium (after the Americas) and the symbol Am are suggested for the element on the basis of its position as the sixth member of the actinide rare-earth series, analogous to europium, Eu, of the lanthanide series."

 The new element was isolated from its oxides in a complex, multi-step process.
-First plutonium-239 nitrate (^{239}PuNO_{3}) solution was coated on a platinum foil of about 0.5 cm^{2} area, the solution was evaporated and the residue was converted into plutonium dioxide (PuO_{2}) by calcining.
+First plutonium-239 nitrate solution was coated on a platinum foil of about 0.5 cm^{2} area, the solution was evaporated and the residue was converted into plutonium dioxide (PuO_{2}) by calcining.
 After cyclotron irradiation, the coating was dissolved with nitric acid, and then precipitated as the hydroxide using concentrated aqueous ammonia solution.
 The residue was dissolved in perchloric acid.
 Further separation was carried out by ion exchange, yielding a certain isotope of curium.
 The separation of curium and americium was so painstaking that those elements were initially called by the Berkeley group as pandemonium (from Greek for all demons or hell) and delirium (from Latin for madness).

 Initial experiments yielded four americium isotopes: ^{241}Am, ^{242}Am, ^{239}Am and ^{238}Am.
 Americium-241 was directly obtained from plutonium upon absorption of two neutrons.
 It decays by emission of a α-particle to ^{237}Np; the half-life of this decay was first determined as 510±20 years but then corrected to 432.2 years.